BrendanFDMoore/fancy-footwork/src/content/declared-routes.md

 ## Summary

 - Dynamic content can be built into any fixed page<!-- .element: class="fragment" -->
-- Unlike custom pages, we generally do not wait.<!-- .element: class="fragment" -->
+- Unlike custom pages, we generally do not wait<!-- .element: class="fragment" -->
 - Fixed content takes priority<!-- .element: class="fragment" -->
 - React + redux allow us to redraw when we get CMS data<!-- .element: class="fragment" -->